marksamfd/P5JS-Physics-sim/README.md

 * [NodeJs](https://nodejs.org/en/)
 * [BrowserSync](https://browsersync.io/)

-You can simply install browsersync after NodeJS is downloaded, by running this command in the terminal
+You can simply install browsersync after NodeJS is setup, by running this command in the terminal
 ```
 npm install -g browser-sync
 ```
 ## Controlls
-You can controll the objects by using they keys: **WSAD** and **ARROWS**, ARROWS for object number 1 and WSAD for object number 2
+You can controll the objects by using they keys: **WSAD** for object 2 and **ARROWS** for object 1

 ## Version history
 Version number is the date that the particullar version was released on